metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_nginx_proxy_v1alpha1_manifest.md

 - `disable_http2` (Boolean) DisableHTTP2 defines if http2 should be disabled for all servers.
 Default is false, meaning http2 will be enabled for all servers.
 - `ip_family` (String) IPFamily specifies the IP family to be used by the NGINX.
 Default is 'dual', meaning the server will use both IPv4 and IPv6.
+- `logging` (Attributes) Logging defines logging related settings for NGINX. (see [below for nested schema](#nestedatt--spec--logging))
 - `rewrite_client_ip` (Attributes) RewriteClientIP defines configuration for rewriting the client IP to the original client's IP. (see [below for nested schema](#nestedatt--spec--rewrite_client_ip))
 - `telemetry` (Attributes) Telemetry specifies the OpenTelemetry configuration. (see [below for nested schema](#nestedatt--spec--telemetry))

+<a id="nestedatt--spec--logging"></a>
+### Nested Schema for `spec.logging`

+Optional:

+- `error_level` (String) ErrorLevel defines the error log level.
+Possible log levels listed in order of increasing severity are debug, info, notice, warn, error, crit, alert, and emerg.
+Setting a certain log level will cause all messages of the specified and more severe log levels to be logged.
+For example, the log level 'error' will cause error, crit, alert, and emerg messages to be logged. https://nginx.org/en/docs/ngx_core_module.html#error_log

 <a id="nestedatt--spec--rewrite_client_ip"></a>
 ### Nested Schema for `spec.rewrite_client_ip`